The Ancient & Medieval theory

 "The body has 4 kinds of tastes ."

-2. Sour = cold + dry = melancholic [black bile]
+2. Sour = cold + dry = melancholic [marked by the over-production of black bile]

 Ancient Greek medicine, deriving after Hippocrates and Galen, was based on a theory of the four chief fluids, or humours, of the body, which were supposed to determine the temprament of the individual.
 A predominance of blood over the other fluids produced a ruddy complexion and a courageous, hopeful, amorous disposition.
 Too much phlegm resulted in calmness, then sluggishness and apathy.
 Yellow bile or choler caused anger and irrascibility.
 Black bile, or melancholy, produced introspection, sadness, and depression.
 Galen attributed disease to an upset of the humoral equilibrium, whereby there was an excess or deficit of one of the humours and the qualities of heat, cold, moisture, and dryness.
 In Medieval times those who suffered from diseases were treated by bookish physicians who never touched their patients, but left this work to a medical assistant; or they were treated by apothecaries whose endless variety of herbs had little relation to the disease itself.